 Fellow and Maker

 Emily graduated from RISD recently in illustration with a focus in stop motion puppetry and animation.
 She is the fall 2016 Emerging Artist Fellow.
-She will spend her time as a fellow writing, animating, and editing a dark comedic narrative short about a young couple's pregnancy scare during a weekend away at an Airbnb.
-The entire film will be performed through her handmade puppets as they occupy miniature sets built in our workshop by Hoffman herself.
-We look forward to sharing her process and techniques with our student body.
+She spent her time as a fellow writing, animating, and editing a dark comedic narrative short, "Nevada," about a young couple's pregnancy scare during a weekend away at an Airbnb.
+The entire film was performed through her handmade puppets, who occupy miniature sets built in our workshop by Hoffman herself.

 Fellow and Maker